mitsuba-renderer/drjit/docs/struct.rst

-.. cpp:namespace:: enoki
+.. cpp:namespace:: drjit

 Custom data structures
 ======================

-Many Enoki operations can be applied to custom data structures, causing them to recursively propagate through all of the data structure's fields.
-The remainder of this sections explains several use cases of this functionality, and how to enable it via a suitable :c:macro:`ENOKI_STRUCT` declaration.
+Many Dr.Jit operations can be applied to custom data structures, causing them to recursively propagate through all of the data structure's fields.
+The remainder of this sections explains several use cases of this functionality, and how to enable it via a suitable :c:macro:`DRJIT_STRUCT` declaration.
 This feature requires the following optional header file:

 .. code-block:: cpp

-    #include <enoki/struct.h>
+    #include <drjit/struct.h>

 Motivation
 ----------

-One of the main purposes of Enoki is to convert a piece of software into a corresponding "wide" vectorized version that processes many inputs at once.
+One of the main purposes of Dr.Jit is to convert a piece of software into a corresponding "wide" vectorized version that processes many inputs at once.
-Simply replacing all scalar types (e.g. ``float``, ``int32_t``) by Enoki arrays may be enough to accomplish this goal in some cases.
+Simply replacing all scalar types (e.g. ``float``, ``int32_t``) by Dr.Jit arrays may be enough to accomplish this goal in some cases.
 However, this strategy tends to fail when the program relies on more complex types.
 Consider the following example: